The Importance of Sport Nutrition

 You are what you eat is an old adage about the importance that diet plays in your health.
 The premise is simple, in order to stay healthy and have lots of energy, you should you eat a nutrient dense diet with enough calories to sustain your activities.
-Unfortunately our nutritional requirements can be a little more complicated, especially when it comes to athletic performance.
+Unfortunately, our nutritional requirements can be a little more complicated, especially when it comes to athletic performance.
 There is no shortage of opinions on what the ideal diet for athletes should be.
-There are advocates for high protein diets, high carbohydrate diets, vegan diets, ketogenic diets.
-Unfortunately, without proper guidance, these types of diets can fail to meet the needs of athletes.
-Consequently, proper sport nutrition has the potential to improve or impede performance.
+There are advocates for high protein diets, high carbohydrate diets, vegan diets, ketogenic diets, and a multitude of others.
+However, without proper guidance, these types of diets can fail to meet the needs of athletes.
+Consequently, your nutritional status has the potential to improve or impede performance.

 Importance of Dietary Planning for Athletes

-Regardless of what name you choose to call your diet, there are three important factors to planning a proper diet for performance:
+Regardless of the type of diet, there are three important factors to planning a proper diet for performance:

 - Nutrient Dense – Does your diet include enough vitamins and minerals?